achcello/distributed-web/README.md

 ```
 2. Assign each node an ID in the given range.

+### Divided files to store into Nodes

+1. Use 'split.py' to split the file into a specified amount of by using 'splitfile' and retrieve file sizes by using 'getfilesize'
+  tested with textfile: No exit and shakespeare and tested with jpeg.
+  $ splitfile(shakespeare.txt, int(sys.argv[2]) * 1000)
+2. Use 'join.py' to join the divided files back together.
+  $ join(mnt/Users/directory, joint.txt)

 ## Features

 * Finger tables of node addresses are generated upon node creation.